Resume Optimization Guide

 7

-Use AI to Verify ATS Compatibility
+Verify ATS Compatibility

-Combined with AI interview practice and personalized career roadmaps, ATS resume optimization is a critical component of a comprehensive placement improvement strategy.
+Combined with interview practice and personalized career roadmaps, ATS resume optimization is a critical component of a comprehensive placement improvement strategy.
 Read our complete guide on how to improve college placements for additional strategies and frameworks.

 Understanding Major ATS Systems